Dorianhgn/ProjetML4A/Répartition.md

 Between R and Python, I don't really know which one is better to do first, I would rather say R, since it is more hard because we can tweak everything.
 And the graphs are better for interpretation.
 Then, it will be easier to translate it with ChatGPT in Python I guess.

-Here a brief breakdown I made with ChatGPT about what should be done. **I've added my opinions in *italics*.**

 ### Repartition detailed

 #### Calories_burned